 Attacks against the USA have grown steadily over the past decade, with a sharp increase in 2017, which was almost doubled in 2018.

 More than 50% of attacks targeting the USA originated in China or Russia, with 27.8% of unknown origin.

 In July 2019 Microsoft reported that they had issued almost 800 notifications to political campaigns, NGOs, and think tanks of cyber attacks originating in Russia, China, Iran, and North Korea.

 Germany was attacked 16 times between 2009 and 2019, with 37.4% being attributed to Russia.

 Russian hackers stole 16GB of data from the German parliament during a series of attacks against the country, in 2018.
-The attacks were first discovered by British and Dutch intelligence agencies.
+British and Dutch intelligence agencies first discovered the attacks.
 Russia denies the accusations.

-German politicians were also targeted in 2019, when sensitive data of hundreds of public figures was published via Twitter in one of the biggest attacks against the country.
+German politicians were also targeted in 2019 when sensitive data of hundreds of public figures was published via Twitter in one of the most significant attacks against the country.